Ed Schafer: Work life and political activities in the 2000s

 Schafer was co-founder and CEO of Extend America, a start-up wireless communications company he founded after leaving office as governor.

-In 2002 Schafer was appointed as civilian aide to the United States Secretary of the Army.
+In 2002, he was appointed as civilian aide to the United States Secretary of the Army.

-Schafer was a frequent guest host of the Hot Talk radio program on WDAY-AM in Fargo, North Dakota.
+He was a frequent guest host of the Hot Talk radio program on WDAY-AM in Fargo, North Dakota.

 Before his appointment as Secretary of Agriculture, Schafer served as an advisor and occasional spokesperson for the North Dakota chapter of Americans for Prosperity, a conservative advocacy group backed by the Koch Brothers.

-Ed Schafer became a supporter of the North Dakota Taxpayers' Association, serving as an advisor and a keynote speaker.
+He became a supporter of the North Dakota Taxpayers' Association, serving as an advisor and a keynote speaker.